brahyam/mobilestack-kmp/README.md

 # MobileStack - Mobile Apps Boilerplate (Kotlin Multiplatform)

-The Kotlin Multiplatform template with all you need to build your SaaS, AI tool, or any other mobile app and make your first $ online fast.
+The Kotlin Multiplatform boilerplate with all you need to build your SaaS, AI tool, or any other mobile app and make your first $ online fast.

 ## Features